ktor-doc-jp/ktor-doc-jp/quickstart/coroutines.md

   - /advanced/kotlinx.coroutines.html
 ---

-Ktor heavily uses kotlin coroutines for linear-like asynchronous programming.
+Ktor makes heavy use of Kotlin coroutines for linear-like asynchronous programming.
 Ktor uses and exposes [kotlinx.coroutines](https://github.com/Kotlin/kotlinx.coroutines).

 So it is a good idea to familiarize yourself with a few concepts.